vokal/roadhouse/README.md

 #### `canView`

-*Boolean, Function that returns Boolean* | Default: true
+*Boolean, "edit", Function that returns Boolean* | Default: true

 Whether the field can be viewed.
 The most common reason this would be set to `false` is to hide ID fields.
+When `"edit"` the field is only visible when editing, so not during creation.

 * * *

 #### `canEdit`

-*"initial", Boolean, Function that returns Boolean* | Default: true
+*"initial", "empty", Boolean, Function that returns Boolean* | Default: true

 Whether the field can be edited.
 When set to `false` an `rh-field` will be disabled.
 When `"initial"` the field is only editable during `rh-form` record creation.
+When `"empty"` the field is only editable if it starts out empty when editing.

 * * *